GilleM/Memory-game/README.md

 **Buttons**
 - Hovered over buttons and saw the difference in colour,
 - Clicked on the button, the modals are working,
-- All the button in "Play" button lead to correct pages: _easy.html_, _medium.html_ and _hard.html_ respectively.
+- All the buttons that open by clicking on the "Play" button lead to correct pages: _easy.html_, _medium.html_ and _hard.html_ respectively.

 **Overlays**
 - Tested the responsive behaviour of all three overlays on all devices, they are responsive on every device.